-One thing to note.
-If a private business says that they don’t want you carrying a self-defense object, they can post it and enforce it.
-In that case, it’s good advice to carry it in your pocket and especially avoid carrying anything that looks like a weapon from the movie Men In Black.
+One thing to note: If a private business doesn’t want you to carry a self-defense object, they can post this policy and enforce it.
+In that case, it’s good advice to carry it in your pocket — and make sure you’re not carrying anything that looks like a weapon from the movie Men In Black.

-In addition, your county or local municipality may have additional laws to consider.
-We always recommended contacting an attorney for a thorough interpretation of any law, since they have knowledge and access to case law that is up-to-date.
+In addition to your state, your county or local municipality may have additional laws to consider.
+We always recommended contacting an attorney for a thorough interpretation of any law, since they have knowledge and access to case law that is up to date.
 But even so, I’ve had people call me to say they had been given misleading advice by a professional.
 It can happen.

 You may even find a police officer that isn’t certain about what the court's latest ruling may be on specific “uncommon” devices, as I’ll call them.
 The laws simply weren’t written to consider every variation that the human mind can conjure up.

-At Justia Law* you can find any state’s criminal laws as well as research aids and attorneys.
-For local laws you could research online or simply call.
+At Justia Law you can find any state’s criminal laws as well as research aids and attorneys.
+For local laws you can research online or simply call.

-Places to look are the sections that address the following: Possessing Instruments of Crime, Prohibited Offensive Weapons and even the Use of Force.
 Research case law and remember that what is legal today may not be tomorrow.
-Be knowledgeable.
+Also, keep in mind that circumstances matter.
 For example, a screwdriver is perfectly legal and very useful.
 I’ve even used one once or twice to fix stuff.
 But if you are caught at night behind a warehouse trying to jimmy a door with one, guess what?
 It’s now considered an instrument of crime.
-Circumstances do matter.

 Master Chuck Edwards is the co-owner of More Than Conquerors Martial Arts and a certified instructor for MUNIO Self Defense Workshops.
 He is a 4th Dan in Chon Sul Kwon Hapkido and has been a police officer for the past 40 years serving as both municipal police chief (retired) and Chief County Detective (retired).
 During his career he’s observed too many incidents where the victim could have prevailed had they known basic self-defense skills.
 He now teaches self defense to the average person to empower them with the confidence and skills needed to protect themselves and prevent them from becoming a statistic.